 Capital One Second Look account monitoring: Keep an eye on your account with Second Look, and get access to account alerts to be notified of any activity on your account.

 3% of the amount of the cash advance, but not less than $10

 This card has a pretty high APR, as you can see.
 That’s pretty normal for a student card, made for people with less-than-great credit.
 But you don’t need to worry about interest charges on your purchases at all if you commit to always paying off your balance in full each billing period.
 This lets you avoid that interest rate entirely, and it keeps your credit utilization low on top of that.

 Your credit limit will be determined based on your credit profile, finances, and other factors.
 The minimum is $300, though you may get a higher limit than that.

-Capital One will increase your credit limit if you make your first 5 monthly payments on time.
+Capital One may automatically consider you for a higher credit line after six months.
 This is a nice feature because student cards tend to have low credit limits.
-You’ll be able to easily increase your limit just by making on-time payments, which you should be doing anyway.
-But this is a nice incentive to get you in the habit of paying on time when you open the account.
+Making monthly on-time payments, which you should be doing anyway, will likely increase your chance to get an increase.
+And this is a nice incentive to get you in the habit of paying on time when you open the account.

-All in all, the Capital One Journey Student Credit Card is a decent choice for students looking for a first credit card.
+All in all, the Journey Student Rewards from Capital One is a decent choice for students looking for a first credit card.
 It doesn’t offer the highest rewards out of the student credit cards, but it’s not a bad option if you can’t get approved for a more rewarding card.

 With it, you have the chance to build credit while earning cash back rewards at no annual fee.
-In time, with responsible credit use all around, you’ll be able to qualify for cards with better rewards and benefits.
+In time, with responsible credit use all around, you’ll eventually achieve good credit, and thus be able to qualify for cards with better rewards and benefits.

 This card will get you in the habit of paying your bills on time, providing incentives for you to avoid late payments.
 The APR is very high, but if you pay off your balance in full each month you’ll never have to pay interest on your purchases.
 This is what we recommend doing for every card, student or not, because it’s the best move for your credit.